Figure out what your core values are

 It’s time to build a picture you can return to every time you feel stuck, scattered, or unsure of what’s next.

-Step 1: Start with reflection
+Step 1: Start with reflecting on what’s important to you

-What it feels like to be out of alignment
+What it feels like to be out of alignment with your values

 A few years ago, a client of mine, Jen, had what looked like a great setup: a steady job with good benefits, a growing family, and a house she was proud of.
 But every Sunday night, she felt this low buzz of dread.
-Her days were full of meetings, errands, and bedtime routines, but it felt like she was “performing” someone else’s life.
+Her days were full of meetings, errands, and bedtime routines, and it felt like she was “performing” someone else’s life.
 She described how she felt as “checked out”.
 In her words, “I wasn’t unhappy, exactly.
 Just… disconnected.
 Like my choices were being made for me.”

 It wasn’t until she stopped to reflect that she realized she’d been chasing a version of “success” that didn’t match what she actually valued.